Mastermindless/Mastermindless/README.md

 - 👋 Hi, I’m Martin @Mastermindless
-- 👀 I’m interested in OMICS data analysis: transcriptomics, proteomics, name it!
+- 👀 I’m interested in science data analysis: transcriptomics, proteomics, name it omics!
 - 🌱 I never stopped learning human and bacterial genomics.
 - 💞️ I’m looking to collaborate on HT longread MAC assembly and functional analysis.
 - 📫 How to reach me email: schwill84(at)icloud(dot)com